bbeng89/MVC-Thumbnails/README.md

 Todo
 ----
 This project could use a lot of improvements, especially for cropping images.
-Also it currently only really works for square thumbnails.
-Allowing rectangular thumbnails should be a pretty easy fix, I just haven't gotten around to it yet.
-It also really needs tests and better exception handling.
+It also really needs thorough testing, unit tests, and better exception handling.

 Usage